 Zhihong Chen is a Research Professor at NYU Shanghai.
-Prior to joining NYU Shanghai, she was adjunct associate professor and senior research associate in history at Cornell University (2005-2014), and Senior Research Fellow at London School of Economics (2008-2009) and taught at University of Virginia in 2001-2005.
-She was trained in three countries and in three different fields: She received a BA in German language and literature from Beijing Foreign Language College, an MA in international history from Beijing Normal University, an MA in international studies, and a D. Phil. in international history from Cologne University in Germany.
-She also completed an MSEd in higher education, concentrating on Chinese language teaching, at Southern Illinois University in the United States.
+She is currently holding professorships at both NYU Shanghai and Cornell University.
+She joined Cornell in 2005 and NYUSH in 2014.
+She also was Senior Research Fellow at London School of Economics (2008-2009) and taught at University of Virginia in 2001-2005.
+She was trained in three countries and in three different fields: She received her BA in German language and literature from Beijing Foreign Language College, and her first MA in International Studies from Beijing Normal University.
+She then received her second MA and Dr. Phil. in International History and Sinology from Cologne University in Germany.
+She also completed an MS. Ed in College Teaching at SIU in the US.

 She has maintained an active research, writing, and translation agenda.
 Chen's published major works include: 1) Die China-Mission Michail Borodins bis zum Tod Sun Yatsens - Ein Beitrag zur sowjetischen Chinapolitik in den Jahren 1923-1925 (Mikhail Borodin's China Mission up to the Death of Sun Yat-sen: A Study of Soviet Policy toward China, 1923-1925); with the support of multi-archival and multi-source research, she is working on a comprehensive study on Borodin’s mission in China (1923-1927) in both English and Chinese languages; an award-winning translation of Origins of the Modern Chinese State, by Philip Kuhn (co-trans. with Chen Jian); a Chinese-English bilingual and multimedia book titled When China Meets the World on real-life business-cases reflecting China’s ever-expanding global economic engagement, which shows a culmination of her teaching and research accomplishments in the past decade.